sinonjs/sinon/docs/_releases/v10.0.1/sandbox.md

 #### `sandbox.replace(object, property, replacement);`

 Replaces `property` on `object` with `replacement` argument.
 Attempts to replace an already replaced value cause an exception.
+Returns the `replacement`.

 `replacement` can be any value, including `spies`, `stubs` and `fakes`.